 How to Get Around Athens

-The Ath.ena system, but the cheapest fare is a 90-minute trip for €1.40.
-Although one of the city’s metro lines runs between Athens Airport and Syntagma Square, you need a special €10 ticket to make the 40 minute journey.
-The cheaper option to get to and from Athens Airport is the €6 airport express bus, but its travel time can be up to 70 minutes.
+The Ath.ena system offers multiple types of rechargeable tickets, but the cheapest is a 90-minute trip for €1.40 (about $1.54).
+Although one of the metro lines runs between Athens International Airport and Syntagma Square, you need a special €10 ticket for the 40-minute journey.
+The cheaper way to get to and from the airport is its €6 express bus, but its travel time can be up to 70 minutes.

 Recommendation: Another great way to explore Athens is on a hop-on hop-off bus tour.
 You get to see the best of the Greek capital’s famous sites while enjoying audio guide commentary as you ride.

-Accommodation in Athens
+Where to Stay in Athens

-If you’re looking to keep to a budget but still want to have Athens at your doorstep, then City Circus Athens is the place for you.
-In the neighborhood of Psirri, this hostel provides boutique style and cleanliness at backpacker rates and even has its own on-site restaurant.
-For more ideas on hostels, take a look at our guide to the city’s best hostels.
+If you have a strict budget but still want the city at your doorstep, City Circus Athens in Psyri is the place for you.
+It provides boutique style and cleanliness at backpacker rates and even has its own on-site restaurant.
+For more recommendations, see our guide to the best hostels in Athens.

-The Perfect 2 Days in Athens Itinerary
+The Perfect 2-Day Athens Itinerary

-Day 1 in Athens
+Athens Itinerary: Day 1